 If you like your cabinets, just not the design or color, you can repaint them and change the hardware to create a brand new look.
 Just be sure to sand them before repainting to ensure the paint stays well.
-Read this blog on how to properly repaint your cabinets to get started.
 When replacing hardware, don’t forget to update the hinges if they’re rusted, too.

 Additionally, you can take the cabinet doors off and opt for a more open-concept kitchen.
 Open cabinets and shelving are a good option for showing off freshly organized pantry items and your nicest dishware.

 If your cabinets are too far gone to update, you can purchase new ones without breaking the bank.
 Ready-to-assemble cabinets, or RTAs, are pre-made cabinets you can install yourself, which can reduce costs associated with custom-fitting cabinets.

 Your hard work should shine, so place lighting appropriately and plentifully to highlight your new kitchen.
 Proper lighting can also help you reduce utility costs by having more efficient lighting in place instead of one inefficient and bright overhead kitchen light.

 Task lighting is best to install where you perform most of your daily kitchen tasks.
 More inexpensive options like under-the-cabinet light strips or a sconce above the sink are easy to install and give your kitchen an elevated, modern look.

 Ambient lighting like chandeliers, pendants, and rail lights can tie together the theme of your kitchen.
 If you can, try purchasing lights with dimmers.
 Dimmers typically do not cost much more than a traditional light switch, and they can change the atmosphere of your kitchen depending on the time of day or the occasion.